- Compare car hire prices to find best deal online

 Cuba weather overview

-In summer it rains but never for too long while in winter it is warm and sunny with only occasional periods of cooler, cloudy or wet conditions.
+In summer in Cuba it rains but never for too long while in winter it is warm and sunny with only occasional periods of cooler, cloudy or wet conditions.
 Cuba is an ideal year-round holiday destination.

 Cuba has grown in popularity as a holiday destination since the late 1990s with about 3 million visitors arriving in 2012.